Skip to content Skip to navigation

 Proposal Narrative:

-• Keep in mind that successful proposals may be made publically available on the Projects for Peace website.
+• Keep in mind that successful proposals may be made publicly available on the Projects for Peace website.
 Therefore, submitted proposals should not include content considered to be sensitive or private.

 • The ideal length of the proposal is two pages; it must not exceed three pages.